You want to be your own boss, but you’re not sure what self-employed jobs are out there- well, have we got you covered!

 If you know your way around an engine and can repair a lot of problems, then this could be a great recession-proof small business to start.

-As a mechanic, you can expect to make a salary of $46,000 per year as your own boss.
+As a mechanic, according to the Bureau of Labor Statistics, you can expect to make a salary of $46,000 per year as your own boss.

 You can use online forums to find local jobs or post flyers in your neighborhood and create a successful online presence to market your great skills.